How to Perform an Intramuscular Injection of Vitamin B12

 - Sharps biohazard container for needle disposal.

 Tip – it is easier if you have a syringe that holds a greater amount than you are injecting.
-For example, if you are administering a 3ml injection, a 4-5ml syringe makes withdrawing the B12 easier.
+For example, if you are administering a 1-2ml injection, a 3ml syringe can help by holding the larger syringe while drawing the B12.

 Deltoid and Thigh Injection Sites